Aspire-Infolabs/FWI_Prediction_Batch8/README.md

 ## Conclusion

 This project successfully demonstrates the application of machine learning for wildfire risk prediction.
 By combining effective data preprocessing, Ridge Regression modeling, and Flask-based deployment, the Fire Weather Index Prediction System provides an accurate, reliable, and user-friendly solution for early wildfire risk assessment.
 The system highlights how data-driven approaches can support environmental monitoring and disaster prevention efforts.

+## Author

+Mallisetti Meghana
+Developed as part of the Infosys Springboard Internship Program.
+Focused on building an end-to-end Fire Weather Index (FWI) prediction system using Machine Learning and Flask for real-time wildfire risk assessment.